torch down roof repaired with spray foam

 • For a 20-year warranty, 30 mils of coating need to be installed

-Warranties for single-ply and torch-down roofs vary between 10 and 20 years.
+Warranties for single-ply and torch-down roofs range from 10 to 20 years.

 Since every roofing system can come with a similar warranty, the most important things to consider are: